davidrpmorris/data-sriracha-bottle-chinese-characters/README.md

 + The following table is a frequency list of all the Chinese characters on the front and back of the Sriracha bottle.

 > NOTE: Chinese Frequency List generated in Google Docs with he [ChineseFrequency Add-On][freqstore].
 Table generated in Google Sheets with the [MarkdownTableMaker Add-On][markdownstore].
-Tone marks added to Hanyu Pinyin in Google Sheets with [HanyuPiyinTools][pinyinstore].
+Tone marks added to Hanyu Pinyin in Google Sheets with [HanyuPinyinTools][pinyinstore].

 |  No. | Chinese | Pinyin | Count |